tquadrat/foundation-value/README.md

-This libraries defines numbers with units as *values*.
+This library defines numbers with units as *values*.

 ### Documentation